Post: 12 Ways AI Transforms HR and Recruitment Strategy in 2026

 - Asana’s Anatomy of Work research documents that workers spend significant portions of their week on coordination and status communication — AI chatbots reclaim that time in recruiting contexts

 Verdict: High candidate experience impact.
 Most effective when the chatbot feeds directly into a structured workflow — not a human inbox.
+Review 7 questions to ask before automating anything to ensure the chatbot connects to a process worth automating.

 6. Intelligent Job Description Optimization